-- Early Years Evaluation Teacher Assessment (EYE-TA): - EYE-TA assessments are conducted in the fall and in the spring and results are shared with parents during scheduled conferences. - CAT4 (Canadian Achievement Test) administered in the spring to grade 4 students. - Fountas and Pinnell Assessment administered to Grade 1 4 students.
+- Early Years Evaluation Teacher Assessment (EYE-TA): All ECS students - EYE-TA assessments are conducted in the fall and in the spring and results are shared with parents during scheduled conferences. - CAT4 (Canadian Achievement Test) administered in the spring to grade 4 students. - Fountas and Pinnell Assessment administered to Grade 1 4 students.